Link Search Menu Expand Document

 We store custom data on customers in both the app and in Shopify’s metafields.
 This allows you as a developer to access this data either through the Shopify API or your theme’s Liquid.
 If you haven’t already, learn about how metafields work in Shopify by reviewing their documentation.

-The default metafields strategy is to store each custom value as its own metafield within Shopify.
-We’ll only store a metafield that has a corresponding data column within the app.
+The app’s modern metafield strategy is to store each custom value as its own metafield within Shopify.
+We’ll only store a metafield that has a corresponding data column within the app using the key as the unique identifier.
 Metafields are stored with the following structure:

 Namespace